guertinlab/fqdedup/README.md

 cargo build --release
 ```

-After compilation, copy the fqdedup binary (fqdedup-1.0.0/target/release/ seqOutBias) to a folder in your PATH, for example /usr/local/bin.
+After compilation, copy the fqdedup binary (fqdedup-1.0.0/target/release/fqdedup) to a folder in your PATH, for example /usr/local/bin.

 ### Usage